 We answer many of these questions below!

 So, the next time you come across that button, you can make spender-savvy decisions -- like the true financial boss babe you were born to be. ;)

 (Not feeling the financial boss vibes yet?
 Join Penny!
 We show you how to pay off debt, grow your net worth, and make your money work for you.
 Start with the free money maker quiz.)

 Remember when you bought your first car, or really expensive furniture, and you were given the option to pay in separate installments, with either low or zero interest fees?

 You could take the car home that day, but you’re still paying it off over a few months or years.

-Companies like Affirm, Afterpay, and Klarna work the same way - except for EVERYTHING.
+Buy Now Pay Later companies like Affirm, Afterpay, and Klarna work the same way - except for EVERYTHING.